-How To Start A Blog: Ten Tips To Get You Started
+How To Start A Blog: 10 Tips To Get You Started

 The words ‘how to start a blog’ are searched for almost 10,000 times a month in the UK alone so safe to say, it’s something a lot of people are interested in.

-We’ve been writing online for almost seven years (with varying degrees of success) and it has opened the door to great brand collaborations, paid writing gigs, TV work and paid consulting with companies on their social media strategy.
+We’ve been writing online for close to ten years and it has opened the door to great brand collaborations, paid writing gigs, TV work and paid consulting with companies on their social media strategy.
 You can find out more on this on the 'About' page.
 Blogging is fun but hard work and used as a vehicle, can open the door to a new and exciting career.

 Ten Tips on How to Start a Blog:

 1. Get your own domain/host.
 Having a blogname.wordpress.com or blogname.tumblr.com or blogname.blogspot.com looks amateur.

 Why does this matter?

 Google doesn’t like it (and all blogs are slaves to Google) and brands – who you need to finance your new blogging career – are unlikely to work with you if you don’t have your own domain.
 Wordpress is the most common platform and very SEO friendly.
 You don’t have full control, ownership or branding options unless you pay for a host and a domain.
 We prefer the slick look and backend of Squarespace which is what this website is built on.

 2. Don’t focus too much on social media.
 While numbers matter, particularly to brands, your social media accounts are ‘rented media’ meaning, in reality, Facebook owns your Facebook followers, Instagram owns your Instagram followers and so on.